 Does Kansas have state overtime laws that are different from federal law?

-Under Kansas law, employers must pay employees at a rate of one and one-half the employee's regular hourly wage for working more than forty-six hours in one week.
+Under Kansas law, employers must pay employees at a rate of one and one-half the employee's regular hourly wage for working more than 46 hours in one week.
+Under federal law, overtime is due after 40 hours in one week.
+Which law applies depends on a business’s amount of annual revenue and interstate commerce.
+The right to overtime pay cannot be waived by the employee.

 Some employees are exempt from the overtime requirement.
 Employees engaged in administrative, professional, executive, outsides sales or agricultural activities are exempt from the overtime requirement.
 Additionally, the following employees are exempt under Kansas law: